Voting Rules for Accurate

 Proportional Representation elects several reps in a district.
 So each party offers several nominees to the voters.
 An all-male slate or party list would look totally sexist; so parties nominate some women.
 But with one-winner districts, many voters don't notice if a party nominates only men.

-In a multi-winner race, a woman often is not always seen as running against a man or an incumbent.
+In a multi-winner race, a woman often is not seen as running against a man or an incumbent.
 She is more likely to be seen as running for her issues and policies.
+Most “women prefer to compete in teams” of two or more candidates.

-(A party's list also may reveal its ethnic or religious bias; and Fair-share Spending can reveal their budget priorities.)
+A party's list also may reveal its class, ethnic or religious bias; and Fair-share Spending can reveal its budget choices.

 Some leading women in Sweden considered starting their own party in 1994.
 Under plurality rules, new parties divide a side and lead to certain defeat.
 But PR promptly gives seats to a new party, if a big group of voters support it.